Inference – Models, Services, and Sessions¶

 is a running instance of an inference service.
 If a service is a Docker image, a session is a Docker container.
 A session can be backed by multiple replicas of the service to increase capacity.

-As an Auditor, you generally don’t need to worry about creating these resources;
+As an auditor, you generally don’t need to worry about creating these resources;

 you’ll simply reference an existing inference service as the “system under test”